 If you feel that you are a good fit but don’t meet all the above-mentioned requirements, we encourage you to apply by including a statement of how you would contribute to WFAN’s culture and your alignment with our mission, vision and values.

 Salary and Benefits:

-The Program Manager is a full-time (40 hours per week) position, paying $48,425 - $59,600 DOE.
-WFAN employees receive health insurance coverage, PTO, retirement fund contribution and paid holidays.
+The Program Manager is a full-time (40 hours per week) position, paying $50,000 - $55,000 depending on experience.
+WFAN employees receive health, vision and dental, and life insurance coverage, paid sick leave, retirement fund contributions, and paid vacation and holidays.